13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 10. Cautley Spout Waterfall, Sedbergh

-You’ll be able to experience some lush landscape as well as some beautiful views at the summit of Calsders and Lakeland fells whilst you make your way on this walk.
+You’ll be able to experience some lush landscape as well as some beautiful views at the summit of Calsders and Lakeland Falls whilst you make your way on one of the best

 11. Wain Wath Force, Keld

 Located on the River Swale, set in the Swaledale region of the Yorkshire Dales National Park.
-This Yorkshire Dales waterfall sits upstream from the village of Keld, in a hollow below Kisdon falls.
-It’s around 1100ft above sea levels and boasts some fantastic views of the surrounding valley and hills.
+This Yorkshire Dales waterfall sits upstream from the village of Keld, in a hollow below Kisdon Falls.
+It’s around 1100ft above sea level and boasts some fantastic views of the surrounding valley and hills.

-There are three other waterfalls in the region.
+There are three other Yorkshire Dales waterfalls in the region with Wain Wath Force.
 Kisdon as I already mentioned, East Gill Force, and Catrake Force – so you could go on a waterfall hunt in the region if you so wished.

-This Yorkshire Dales waterfall is an absolute hidden gem.
-Mill Gill Force is a picturesque waterfall that is just a short walk outide the village of Askrigg, but remains relatively unknown.
-The village is famous for the setting of James Herriott original All Creatures Great and Small TV series.
+This Yorkshire Dales waterfalls walk is an absolute hidden gem.
+Mill Gill Force is a picturesque waterfall that is just a short walk outside the village of Askrigg, but remains relatively unknown.
+The village is famous for the setting of James Herriott’s original All Creatures Great and Small TV series.

-The walk is well sign posted through the woodlands just outside of the Yorkshire Dales village and involves some uphill walking and navigation of some of the tiniest gates we’ve ever seen.
-There’s. a couple of other waterfalls along the way as well.
+The walk is well signposted through the woodlands just outside of the Yorkshire Dales village and involves some uphill walking and navigation of some of the tiniest gates we’ve ever seen.
+There are a couple of other waterfalls along the way as well.

 The Eden catchment boasts numerous breathtaking waterfalls, and among them, Rutter Force near Appleby-in-Westmorland stands out as exceptionally stunning.
 Adjacent to this mesmerizing cascade lies a charming old mill with a rich history.

 Dating back to 1579, this mill originally served the purpose of grinding corn.
-Over time, it underwent transformations, functioning as a sawmill before being repurposed for bobbin manufacturing.
+Over time, it transformed, functioning as a sawmill before being repurposed for bobbin manufacturing.

 In the year 1926, a turbine was installed, aiming to provide electricity to the nearby village of Great Asby.
 However, its reliability left much to be desired.
 Nevertheless, it remained the sole electricity source for the village until 1952 when the National Grid was introduced.